 - Start at the lowest possible dose and increase a little bit at a time – the goal is to find the minimum necessary dose to keep behavior manageable

-- Watch carefully to see if your older adult improves
+- Observe to see if your older adult improves

-If the medication isn’t working or causes side effects, let the doctor know right away so they can come up with an alternate plan.
+If the medication isn’t working or causes side effects, let the doctor know right away so they can devise an alternate plan.
 Don’t stop or change doses without doctor approval.

 Recommended for you: